Housing for international students

 Exchange students

-If you are a degree student who is not an exchange student and is not required to pay tuition fees, the University of Borås does not provide assistance in finding accommodation, which means that it is up to you to find a place to live.
-This means that you are in the same situation as a regular Swedish student.
+If you are a degree student, the University of Borås does not provide assistance in finding accommodation, which means that it is up to you to find a place to live.
 For more information on finding accommodation in Borås see the page Finding a place to live.

 Students coming with family